alexandervice/ohana-rideshares/README.md

 This is the first project I have ever attempted to deploy and is also the first time I have ever really tried to use a repository in GitHub.

-If there are any mistakes it is because I am a n00b.

 ## Installation

 I *think* the **requirements.txt** file should have all of my installation methods, and it should be good to go.
 Otherwise you'll need to do the following.